dave3vans/DreamControl/README.md

 So the DreamControl was born!

 I had been wanting to make something using the Midibox platform for a while, and this was a good excuse.
-The hardware build itself is reasonably complex, but the
+The hardware build itself is a little complex, but could be optimised considerably, and in future I may look at designing a custom PCB.
+For the prototype, I used 'off the shelf' PCBs from the Midibox project, which were quick to put together and worked well.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MTEwMDA1MTYsMTE5NDY0MTc1OSwzND
+eyJoaXN0b3J5IjpbMTEzNTQ0OTc3MywxMTk0NjQxNzU5LDM0Nj
-YyOTE0NywtMTc4OTg0ODAzNywzNTc1MTc3MDYsLTE1MjAwNjM3
+I5MTQ3LC0xNzg5ODQ4MDM3LDM1NzUxNzcwNiwtMTUyMDA2Mzdd
-XX0=
+fQ==
 -->